ControlSystemStudio/phoebus/app/alarm/Readme.md

     # Zookeeper must be started first.
     sh start_zookeeper.sh

-    # The, in other terminal, start Kafka
+    # Then, in other terminal, start Kafka
     sh start_kafka.sh

+    # If kafka is started first, with the default zookeeper.connection.timeout of only 6 seconds,
-    # If kafka is started first it will fail to start and close with a null pointer exception.
+    # it will fail to start and close with a null pointer exception.
     # Simply start kafka after zookeeper is running to recover.

+Refer to `*.service` scripts for installing Zookeeper and Kafka as Linux services.

 Kafka Demo
 ----------